 Some of the countries in which we and/or our regional associates operate have experienced a number of major natural catastrophes over the years, including typhoons, droughts and earthquakes.
-In addition, other events that are/are not within our control and/or our regional associates' control, such as fire, deliberate acts of sabotage, vendor failure/negligence, industrial accidents, blackouts, terrorist attacks or criminal acts, could damage, cause operational interruptions or otherwise adversely affect any of the facilities and activities, as well as potentially cause injury or death to personnel.
+Some of these catastrophes have also increased in intensity and frequency due to climate change factors, causing prolonged and exacerbated impact on our infrastructure and operations.
+In addition, other events that are/are not within our control and/or our regional associates' control, such as fire, deliberate acts of sabotage, vendor failure/ negligence, industrial accidents, blackouts, terrorist attacks or criminal acts, could damage, cause operational interruptions or otherwise adversely affect any of the facilities and activities, as well as potentially cause injury or death to personnel.
 Such losses or damage may significantly disrupt our operations, which may materially adversely affect our ability to deliver services to customers.
 Sustained or significant disruption to our services can also significantly impact our reputation with our customers.
 Our inability to operate our networks or customer support systems may have a material impact on our business.

-We continue to make our networks resilient and review our processes to prevent any network disruptions and have an effective communication process for timely updates to our stakeholders during any incidents and/or crisis.
+We continue to make our networks robust and resilient, and continually review our processes to prevent any network disruptions and to have an effective communication process for timely updates to our stakeholders during any incidents and/or crisis.
 There is a defined crisis management and escalation process for our CEOs and senior management to respond to emergencies and catastrophic events.
-We have business continuity plans as well as insurance policies in place.
+Additional to key network infrastructure, we have business continuity plans and insurance programme and policies in place.